 Creating The Hole

-The Clown from the Circus of Crime recently revealed that The Hole, a giant base underneath the anarchic country of Bagalia, was created during a fight between the Molecule Man and Atom-Smasher.
+The Clown from the Masters of Evil recently revealed that The Hole, a giant base underneath the anarchic country of Bagalia, was created during a fight between the Molecule Man and Atom-Smasher.
 It is unknown when this happened, and which of the three Atom-Smashers he was fighting.
 It stands to reason that this fight took place during his post-Cosmic Cube era, however, since during his original evil days, he tended to go from possession to possession, and we saw all his possible actions at that time.
 During Secret Wars I and II, he couldn't or wouldn't have gotten in such a fight.
 Only in his post-cube phase has he been just hanging out and with an unbalanced mindset.

 Early Period: Needing His Wand, and (Usually) Being Unable to Control Organic Molecules

 Reece's powers have changed on a regular basis.
 He was originally able to control all matter at a subatomic level (it is frequently misstated that he could control matter at the molecular level, since he is called the Molecule Man; however, he has always been able to transmute matter from one element to another, which would take place at the subatomic level, and has also always been able to convert matter to energy as well).
 His one weakness was that he was unable to control organic matter, due to a mental block he had placed upon himself.
 He also needed a wand to focus his powers.